-It is assumed that for sudden closure, the following collection ponds would be retained around the waste disposal area:
+It is assumed that for sudden closure, the following ponds would be retained around the waste disposal area:

 - West silt pond

-- South silt pond
+- S1

 - S3

 - S4

 - S5

+- NSPSP

 These ponds could provide water storage opportunities for other water users in the future.
-OceanaGold already has an agreement with a neighbouring landowner providing future access to one of the collection ponds (S4) for use as a future source of water for frost protection or for pasture irrigation.
 It is also noted that in 2014 Hauraki District Council consented a new water take for Waihi township above the processing plant site near the Golden Valley Bridge, and the ponds could provide potential water storage.
 It may also be possible for an industrial water user to set up at the processing plant site and to use the water that is stored on site.
 In summary, the ponds could be a valuable asset/water source in the future for the Martha Trust, or for others.
 As assumed last year, the assumption is that the ponds will be retained.